 Here are 13 ways to tour the Unexpected Buffalo:

 Explore Buffalo offers the widest variety and highest frequency of walking tours in Buffalo, from climbing to the top of our grain elevators at Silo City to taking a peek inside some of Delaware Avenue’s most beautiful mansions.
-Their tours take visitors past downtown’s most iconic buildings, through Buffalo’s most beautiful neighborhoods and along the city’s revitalized waterfront.
+Their tours take visitors past downtown’s most iconic buildings, through Buffalo’s most beautiful neighborhoods, along the city’s revitalized waterfront, and even into our most delicious restaurants.
 Check their calendar for all tours, which are offered regularly through October.

 Preservation Buffalo Niagara’s Buffalo Tours also continue to be popular, especially their free daily tour of City Hall at noon and their Queen City Downtown tour of architecture, offered Fridays and Saturdays through November.